Pnickolas1/Propelo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## steps to launch app:

+1. yarn install
+2. yarn start

-In the project directory, you can run:
+## In the project directory, you can run:
 ### `yarn start`

 Runs the app in the development mode.\